Costa Rican currency to USD exchange rates are published each day by the Banco Central de Costa Rica and can be traded on the free market.

 Withdraw money from ATM card

-By far this is the best way to get Costa Rican currency to USD as the exchange rates are very close to the rates practiced by the national bank.
+By far this is the best way to get Costa Rican money as the exchange rates are very close to the rates practiced by the national bank.

 The only thing you should take care of is the transaction fees and commissions charged by the bank where you have the card.